imclarenpow/plotline-backend/README.md

 Then you need to add the pw

 From the root run
-`docker-compose -f db/docker/docker-compose.yml up -d`
+`docker-compose -f db/docker/docker-compose.yml --env-file .env config`

 ## Accessing MySQL locally